-Dining with kids can be an adventure, so picking a restaurant that serves up a side of fun is always a safe bet.
+Dining with kids is an adventure, and Atlanta’s full of fun themed restaurants that practically guarantee a tabletop of happy plates.
 From brunch overlooking the world’s busiest airport to dinner inside a real train car, we’ve got you covered.
-Keep reading for Atlanta’s sure-fire kid-pleasing spots for your most memorable (in a good way) meal, yet.
+Keep reading for our favorite spots to make a memorable—in a good way—mealtime memory.

 Located on railroad tracks, situated in an old train car, and featuring three different rooms for Chinese, Sushi, and Hibachi, this Vinings staple is loco for kids interested in locomotives.
 Featuring all the traditional dishes you'd expect, try the hibachi for a little dinnertime entertainment (that doesn't involve an iPad).